mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - `Dashboard Mode`: Whether to render default dashboard or full dashboard.
 In default mode, collapsed rows are ignored and only visible panels are included in the report.
-  Whereas in full mode, rows are uncollapsed and all the panels are included in the report
+  Whereas in full mode, rows are un collapsed and all the panels are included in the report

 Although these parameters can only be changed by users with `Admin` role for whole instance